All customers may need extra attention and assistance at different times. People with disabilities are really not that different.

 People with disabilities make up 20% of the population.
 They are the largest minority group in the U.S.

 Disability also impacts family members.
 This significantly increases the number of people in the U.S. who are affected by disability in some way.
-Meeting the needs of people with disabilities may also include meeting the needs of, and involvement with, family members.
+Meeting the needs of customers with disabilities may also include interaction with, and attention to, the needs of family members.

 The Americans with Disabilities Act defines disability as having "an impairment that substantially affects major life activities and functions."